wietlabs/volttron-optimizer/README.md

 request = Request(request_id=1342, device_name='dishwasher1', profile=dishwasher_profile, timeout=10)
 ```

 Different planning strategies are encapsulated as schedulers.
-Schedulers implement `schedule` method that accepts a profile of available energy with a list of waiting requests and returns the optimal exection plan.
+Schedulers implement `schedule` method that accepts a profile of available energy with a list of waiting requests and returns the optimal execution plan.
 Currently there are three available schedulers:
 * ``NoDelayScheduler`` returns the most trivial execution plan that runs all pending requests without any delay.
 ```py
 scheduler = NoDelayScheduler()